enthought/mayavi/docs/source/mayavi/application.rst

       * It is possible to drag the nodes around on the tree.
-For example it is possible to drag and move a module from one set of Modules to another, or to move a visualization from one scene to another.
+For example it is possible to drag and move a module from one set of Modules to another, or to move visualization from one scene to another.

 :The object editor: